Why wouldn’t we want to tell students they are smart? You might be wondering…

 What about the child that believes he/she isn’t smart.
 He/she won’t try it either!
 He/she might not believe enough in himself/herself to give it a try.

-Instead of praising a student for being smart, or any other personal attribute, it’s better to praise them for their efforts.
+Instead of praising a student for being smart, or any other personal attribute, it’s better to praise students for their efforts.

 When a teacher praises actions or tasks that a student “does” the child will attribute his success to his own effort!